trinker/termco/README.md

     ## Adjusted:  59.5%
     ## Unordered: 71.4%

-Below we create fake "known" tags to test `accuracy` on with data (though the comparison is fabricated).
+Below we create fake "known" tags to test `accuracy` with real data (though the comparison is fabricated).

     mod1 <- presidential_debates_2012 %>%